-Sources of operational noise that were identified in the 2010 FEIR included mechanical heating, cooling and ventilation systems (i.e., HVAC), deliveries of retail and commercial products, and activities such as trash collection.
+Sources of operational noise that were identified in the 2010 FEIR included mechanical cooling systems (i.e., HVAC), deliveries of retail and commercial products, and activities such as trash collection.
 As stated in the 2010 FEIR, noise levels from these activities and systems would be similar throughout the entire Project site on a daily basis, and the daily noise environment would be typical of an urban area with average noise levels ranging between 60 and 70 dBA.
 Thus, the 2010 FEIR concluded that this impact was less than significant.

-Large HVAC systems associated with the residential, retail, and commercial buildings in the 2024 Modified Project Variant could result in noise levels that average between 50 and 65 dBA L{eq} at 50 feet from the equipment.
+Large HVAC systems associated with the residential, retail, and commercial buildings in the 2019 Modified Project Variant could result in noise levels that average between 50 and 65 dBA L{eq} at 50 feet from the equipment.
 HVAC systems associated with the heat exchange system described below may generate similar or lower levels of noise.
-HVAC equipment would be designed and built so that noise levels outside the property plane of new residential buildings would not exceed 5 dBA over ambient levels and noise levels outside the property plane of new commercial buildings would not exceed 8 dBA over ambient levels, which are the thresholds under Noise Ordinance Section 2909(a).
-In addition, new residential units located near a HVAC system would be required to comply with California Building Code Title 24 requirements pertaining to noise attenuation, requiring that residential units achieve an interior noise level of 45 dBA during nighttime hours.
+HVAC equipment would be designed and built so that exterior noise emissions would not exceed 5 dBA over ambient levels, the threshold under Noise Ordinance Section 2909(a).
+Residential units located near a HVAC system would be required to comply with California Building Code Title 24 requirements pertaining to noise attenuation, requiring that residential units achieve an interior noise level of 45 dBA during nighttime hours.

-As mentioned in the 2019 Modified Project Variant, the alternative heating, cooling and electrical systems within CP could include up to three central energy plants (CEPs) to provide heating, cooling, and electricity distribution for the entire CP district that were not previously considered in the 2010 FEIR.
+The 2019 Modified Project Variant proposes alternative heating, cooling and electrical systems within CP that are similar to those proposed at HPS2 and were studied under Addendum 5 to the 2010 FEIR.
+At CP, this would also include up to three central energy plants (CEPs) to provide heating, cooling, and electricity distribution for the entire CP district that were not previously considered in the 2010 FEIR.
+The CEPs would include essential plant and operational system infrastructure, including circulation pumps, chillers, and heat exchangers associated with the geothermal HVAC system, and building-scale solar photovoltaic (PV) and lithium ion batteries associated with the electricity distribution and storage system.
 All components of the CEPs would be located entirely within each building footprint where a CEP is housed.
-The CEPs would be designed and built so that noise levels outside each CEP property plane would not exceed 5 dBA over ambient levels.
-In addition, new residential units located near the CEPs would be required to comply with California Building Code Title 24 requirements pertaining to noise attenuation, requiring that residential units achieve an interior noise level of 45 dBA during nighttime hours.
+The CEP facility would be designed and built so that exterior noise emissions would not exceed 5 dBA over ambient levels, which is the threshold under Noise Ordinance Section 2909(a).
+In addition, residential units located near the CEP would be required to comply with California Building Code Title 24 requirements pertaining to noise attenuation, requiring that residential units achieve an interior noise level of 45 dBA during nighttime hours.

-As with the 2019 Modified Project Variant, electric power for the utilities network of the 2024 Modified Project Variant would be provided by solar PV systems located throughout CP to supplement SFPUC's power supply to the site.
+Electric power for the utilities network of the 2019 Modified Project Variant would be provided by solar PV systems located throughout CP to supplement SFPUC's power supply to the site.
 Power generated by the PV system would be stored in batteries.
 Operation of PV panels and batteries are not anticipated to generate noise that would be audible at any nearby noise-sensitive area.
 Occasional noise may be generated from cleaning of PV panels, possibly through use of pressure washers.
 Noise from pressure washers would include noise from gasoline-powered motors and from water striking the panels.
-These activities, however, would be infrequent and would be exempted from the limits in Noise Ordinance Section 2909 Appendix C (Exceptions), identified as "landscaping and property maintenance equipment."73 Noise Ordinance Section 2909 regulates the maximum combined noise levels produced from various fixed-location noise sources, including mechanical devices, to not more than 8 dBA above the local ambient level at any point outside the property plane of a commercial property and not more than 5 dBA above the local ambient level outside the property plane of a residential property.
+These activities, however, would be infrequent and would be exempted from the limits in Noise Ordinance Section 2909 Appendix C (Exceptions), identified as "landscaping and property maintenance equipment."65 Noise Ordinance Section 2909 regulates the maximum cumulative noise levels produced from various fixed-location noise sources, including mechanical devices, to not more than 8 dBA above the local ambient level at any point outside the property plane.